SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: Introduction

+Recently, data-driven approaches have evolved into highly complex architectures.
+For instance, architectures such as \textit{Graph Attention Networks} (GAT) enhanced \textit{Deep Reinforcement Learning} (DRL) have been proposed for joint UAV placement~\cite{11224636}, while Transformer-based models have been integrated to capture complex spatial-temporal dependencies~\cite{10654340}.
+While these learning-based methods excel in steady-state environments, they encounter significant convergence delays in cold-start scenarios.
+In the immediate aftermath of a disaster, the communication environment is characterized by extreme uncertainty and rapid topological shifts.
+While trained DRL models offer fast inference, they often suffer from the \textit{distribution shift} caused by altered user patterns, leading to severe policy degradation~\cite{lai2026stcl}.
+Adapting such models to an unseen disaster topology typically necessitates a fine-tuning process exceeding $10^6$ milliseconds of high-end computation, which introduces intolerable delays in time-critical rescue missions~\cite{10531095, lai2026stcl}.
+This motivates the design of a deterministic, training-free deployment framework that can establish an initial digital lifeline within milliseconds.

-In contrast, optimization-based approaches remain vital for their stability and theoretical guarantees.
+In contrast, optimization-based approaches remain vital for their stability.
 Recent research has demonstrated the robustness of geometric placement optimization in multi-UAV networks~\cite{10423082}.
-For instance, geometric constraints such as the angle-of-radiation have been exploited to optimize 3D connectivity~\cite{11235946}, reinforcing that mathematical and numerical methods are still indispensable for high-reliability applications.
-While recent advances have incorporated capacity constraints into geometric partitioning, most existing methods lack a unified framework to jointly optimize 3D position, altitude, and user association under strict capacity constraints.
+For instance, geometric constraints such as the angle-of-radiation have been exploited to optimize 3D connectivity~\cite{11235946}, reinforcing that mathematical methods are still indispensable.
+While recent advances have incorporated capacity constraints into geometric partitioning, most existing methods lack a unified framework to jointly optimize 3D position, altitude, and user association under strict capacity limits.

-To address these limitations, this paper proposes a novel 3D deployment framework named \emph{Satisfaction-driven Coverage Optimization via Perimeter Extraction (SCOPE)}.
-Unlike data-driven black-box models, SCOPE adopts a computational geometry approach to iteratively ``peel'' the deployment area.
-By integrating a perimeter extraction mechanism with the Smallest Enclosing Circle (SEC) algorithm~\cite{welzl1991smallest}, SCOPE dynamically determines the optimal 3D position and altitude for each UAV-BS in polynomial time.
-This framework allows UAVs to fly at lower altitudes in dense clusters to mitigate interference, while ascending to higher altitudes in sparse areas to maximize coverage, effectively tailoring the ``Drone Small Cells'' to the underlying user distribution without the need for any pre-training.
+To address these limitations, this paper proposes a deterministic and training-free 3D deployment framework named \textit{Satisfaction-driven Coverage Optimization via Perimeter Extraction} (SCOPE).
+Unlike data-driven models, SCOPE adopts a computational geometry approach to iteratively peel the deployment area.
+By integrating a perimeter extraction mechanism with the \textit{Smallest Enclosing Circle} (SEC) algorithm~\cite{welzl1991smallest}, SCOPE dynamically determines the optimal 3D position and altitude for each UAV-BS in polynomial time.
+This framework allows UAVs to fly at lower altitudes in dense clusters to mitigate interference, while ascending to higher altitudes in sparse areas to maximize coverage, effectively tailoring the deployment to the user distribution without requiring any prior training.